Demolition, Moving or Salvage Program

 C. Tree Removal Permit

 As specified in Tree Protection Bylaw 8057, any trees with dbh greater than 20cm or 7 7/8 inches on demolition sites or on adjoining property require an inspection for demolition impact.
-Only approved trees may be removed, other trees must have proper tree protection fencing - see Bulletin TREE-3 for more information or call 604-276-4158.
+Only approved trees may be removed, other trees must have proper tree protection fencing - refer to Bulletin Tree-3, Protection of Existing Trees During Demolition and Construction.
+For more information call 604-276-4158.

 D. Transportation Clearance